WBKR

 WBKR (92.5 FM) is an American radio station broadcasting a country music format.
 The station is licensed to Owensboro, Kentucky.
-Its powerful 100,000-watt signal covers much of northwest Kentucky and southwest Indiana, including the Evansville area.
+Its powerful 100,000-watt signal covers much of northwest Kentucky and southwest Indiana, including the Evansville metropolitan area.
 The station is owned by Townsquare Media.
 The station transmits from a tower located near Utica on Kentucky Route 140.
 The studios are located at 3301 Frederica Street in Owensboro.

 History

-In November 1945, the FCC issued a construction permit to the Hager Family, who were also the owners of WOMI-AM, as well as the Owensboro Messenger-Inquirer daily newspaper.
+In November 1945, the Federal Communications Commission issued a construction permit to the Hager family, who were also the owners of WOMI (1490 AM) and the Owensboro Messenger-Inquirer daily newspaper, for an FM radio station in Owensboro, Kentucky.
 The permit was filed under licensee Owensboro Broadcasting Company.
-It originally intended to broadcast at 92.3 megacycles, but in 1947, the construction permit was modified to allow the station to instead broadcast at 92.5 megacycles.
-The station began operations in 1948 under Special temporary authority as WOMI-FM, simulcasting the original WOMI-AM on a 425 ft tower with 60,000 watts of power.
-It was founded and operated by the Hager Family, Its first official license was granted on April 15, 1949.
-For its first 27 years on the air, the station simulcast its AM sister station.
-In 1975, the station's callsign was changed to the current WBKR when the station became a separate operation, and began broadcasting an automated country music format.
+It originally intended to broadcast at 92.3 MHz, but in 1947, the construction permit was modified to allow the station to instead broadcast at 92.5 MHz.
+The station began operations in 1948 under special temporary authority as WOMI-FM, simulcasting WOMI AM on a 425 ft tower with 60,000 watts of power.
+Its first official license was granted on April 15, 1949.

+WOMI-FM continued to simulcast the AM station until 1975, when the station's call sign was changed to WBKR and it became a separate operation with an automated country music format.
 Through the ensuing years, little by little, it gradually moved away from automation with a live morning show, and eventually an afternoon show.
 By 1989, the station began operating with live deejays 24-hours-a-day.
-The station was capturing about 33% of Owensboro's radio audience by the early 1990s.
+WBKR was capturing about 33% of Owensboro's radio audience by the early 1990s.

-Both WOMI and WBKR remained in the hands of the heirs of the Hager Family, the original owners, until 1993, when both stations were sold to Evansville-based Brill Media.
+Both WOMI and WBKR remained in the hands of the heirs of the Hager family, the original owners, until 1993, when both stations were sold to Evansville, Indiana–based Brill Media.
 Brill Media operated WOMI and WBKR and also bought the cross-town competition and longtime rival stations, WVJS and WSTO three years later.
 Brill Media declared bankruptcy in 2002, and the stations were placed in the hands of a chapter 11 bankruptcy trustee who sold them.
-WOMI and WBKR were acquired by Regent Broadcasting Corporation (now Townsquare Media) based in Covington, Kentucky, a cross-river suburb of Cincinnati.
-WSTO was purchased by South Central Communications Corporation of Evansville, which also operates WIKY-FM; that company would eventually relocate WSTO's studio operations to Evansville.
-WVJS was purchased by the Cromwell Group, Inc., of Nashville, Tennessee, which also currently operates Philpot-licensed WBIO.
+WOMI and WBKR were acquired by Regent Broadcasting Corporation of Covington, Kentucky, the forerunner of Townsquare Media.
+WSTO was purchased by South Central Communications Corporation of Evansville, which also operated WIKY-FM; that company would eventually relocate WSTO's studio operations to Evansville.
+WVJS was purchased by the Cromwell Group, Inc., of Nashville, Tennessee, which also operated Philpot-licensed WBIO.

 Programming and format

-In addition to its country music format, WBKR is the Owensboro-area home to the Performance Radio Network, as well as the UK Sports Radio Network broadcasts of University of Kentucky Wildcats football and men's basketball games.
+In addition to its country music format, WBKR is the Owensboro-area home to the Performance Racing Network, as well as the UK Sports Radio Network broadcasts of Kentucky Wildcats football and men's basketball games.